As Wall Street reels, veterans recall '87 while the young look to textbooks

 Shawn Cruz, TD Ameritrade's 36-year-old manager of trader strategy, in recent days has drawn on lessons he learned at business school about the causes behind the 2008 crisis, and said he has been applying those lessons to predict the coronavirus' likely impact on the economy.

-The suspension of professional sports games, cancelled conventions and half-empty restaurants has raised fears - not about whether the longest U.S. economic expansion on record is ending - but about how deep a now presumed recession will be.
+The suspension of professional sports games, canceled conventions and half-empty restaurants has raised fears - not about whether the longest U.S. economic expansion on record is ending - but about how deep a now presumed recession will be.

 "It's like when you're in the military and you go through all this training, but it's not like when there are real bullets flying," Cruz said.